zacanger/niddesa/text/generated-translations/cullaniddesa/20-chinese-google.md

 the net, the strong mobile, The entangled thirsty loves him to abandon, drive away, make the end, and make it go to non-existence.

-『People who have thirsty love as their partner, reincarnate for a long time,
+"People who have thirsty love as their partner, reincarnate for a long time,

 becomes this state, other states, does not go beyond reincarnation.

 knows this kind of trouble: craving is the origin of suffering,

 Departure from thirsty love, no taking, bhikkhus should march conscientiously.
-』[It.15/Sn.3.12,745-746 verse]
+"[It.15/Sn.3.12,745-746 verse]

 This is the one who is alone with the desire for love and righteousness.